 Chinese President Xi Jinping plans to meet with top US officials in Beijing this week, a report in the South China Morning Post said Wednesday, bolstering hopes for the talks and markets in Asia.

 Trump also said he expects to meet with Xi “at some point” to clinch a trade deal.

 “Markets will continue to watch –- and react -– closely to the ups and downs of the negotiations,” said Trey McArver of Trivium Research.

 “But Sino-US relations are all about the two leaders, and it will ultimately be up to Xi and Trump to come to a deal -– or not,” he wrote Wednesday in a newsletter.

 The two sides said major progress was made in talks last month in Washington, but a wide gulf remains on some issues.

-The US is demanding far-reaching changes to Chinese practices that it says are unfair, including theft of US technology and intellectual property, and myriad barriers that foreign companies face in the Chinese domestic market.
+The US is demanding far-reaching changes to Chinese practises that it says are unfair, including theft of US technology and intellectual property, and myriad barriers that foreign companies face in the Chinese domestic market.

 Beijing has offered to boost its purchases of US goods but is widely expected to resist calls for major changes to its industrial policies such as slashing government subsidies.

 The International Monetary Fund warned on Sunday of a possible global economic “storm” as world growth forecasts dip, citing the US-China trade row as a key pivot point.

 Disclaimer: This story is published from a syndicated feed.
 Siliconeer does not assume any liability for the above story.
 Validity of the above story is for 7 Days from original date of publishing.
 Content copyright AFP.